mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 ### Set Hour Mode
 The Set Hour Mode is used to set the Hour of the countdown.
 (Indicated by blue blinking Middle light)

-SELECT: Switch to Set Minute
+SELECT: 1 Hour Backwards

 STEP: 1 Hour Forward

-STEP+SELECT: 1 Hour Backwards
+STEP Hold and release: Switch to Set Minute Mode

 ### Set Minute Mode
 The Set Hour Mode is used to set the Hour of the countdown.
 (Indicated by blue blinking Middle light)

-SELECT: Start Clock (with 0 Seconds) and switch to Countdown Mode
+SELECT: 1 Minute Backwards

 STEP: 1 Minute Forward

-STEP+SELECT: 1 Minute Backwards
+STEP Hold and release: Start Clock (with 0 Seconds) and switch to Countdown Mode

 ### Fireworks Mode
 The Fireworks Mode plays randomly chosen Firework Animations